The rise of digitally-altered photos on social media

 The impact of social media on mental health has become painfully clear in recent years.
 As technology develops and people spend more time online, audiences are more and more exposed to the harmful effects of these platforms.
-Not only do they promote constant unhealthy comparisons with other people, they blur the lines of reality in a way that makes it impossible to live up to the imaginary world we see online.
+Not only do they promote constant unhealthy comparisons with other people, they blur the lines of reality in a way that makes it impossible to live up to the imaginary world we see online, possibly resulting in poor mental health, body dysmorphia and eating disorders.

 The rising popularity of photo-editing features are facilitating the make-believe aspect of social media in worrying new ways.
 They casually encourage the habit of creating a false visual narrative for ourselves, which isn’t just about giving the impression of an enviable lifestyle anymore – it’s around how we actually look.
 This is inevitably leading to worry that social media’s associated risks around mental health challenges, not least eating disorders in this case, are greater than ever.

 At the tap of a screen, filters on Instagram, Facebook and others, along with dedicated photo-editing apps such as Facetune, allow facial features to be sculpted, blemishes eliminated and body proportions altered.
 Rather than this manipulation of the truth being a new idea, it is an extension of what social media users have been doing for years; maintaining an illusion of perfection with a carefully-curated online presence.

 These increasingly sophisticated filters and editing tools now allow this fantasy to be constructed to worrying new levels.
 The edited content they can produce, ever further removed from real life, is constantly at the fingertips of social media users who frequently have their phone nearby, threatening the resulting feelings of inferiority at any time of the day or night.
-These negative beliefs around self-image can eventually lead to deeply damaging behaviours, which is how eating disorders start.
+These negative beliefs around self-image can eventually lead to deeply damaging behaviours, like body dysmorphia, which is how eating disorders start.
 Once an eating disorder such as anorexia or bulimia takes control of your life, treatment is usually the best course of action for restoring emotional wellbeing and a healthier relationship with food and your own body.

 The impact of edited photos on self-esteem